Web3DConsortium/X3D-Edit/www.web3d.org/x3d/tools/X3dEdit4.0/X3dEditModuleSuite/X3dSourceFilePalette/release/modules/ext/readme.txt

 savagedefense.nps.navy.mil servers anytime there is a certificate change, or change in server configuration, etc.

+Note: For the time being, we are intentionally not placing the SavageDefense certificate into the key store.

 2. You need to import this into the key store.
 Java can use either the default keystore, typically in jre/lib/security/cacerts, or another certificate file that you specify.
 In X3D-Edit this will be